'Tetris Beat' now available on Apple Arcade

-San Francisco, Aug 21 (IANS) Highly-anticipated game Tetris Beat has launched on Apple Arcade, offering classic block-stacking Tetris gameplay merged with music and rhythm mechanics.
+San Francisco: Highly-anticipated game Tetris Beat has launched on Apple Arcade, offering classic block-stacking Tetris gameplay merged with music and rhythm mechanics.

 Players are tasked with rotating and dropping Tetriminos in time with the beat in Drop mode, keeping to the rhythm to build combo chains, MacRumors reported.